Latvia Country Commercial Guide

 Due Diligence

 Appropriate due diligence on business partners and agents is recommended.
 Many companies offer due diligence services, and the quality of their services has increased in recent years.
 In addition, the U.S. Commercial Service’s International Company Profile program provides U.S. businesses with background reports on potential agents, distributors, and other companies.
 Specialists can investigate the financial strength of a company and provide useful information gleaned from local credit sources, press, industry contacts, and other sources.
-For more information, please contact the nearest U.S. Commercial Service local office for more information.
+Please contact the nearest U.S. Commercial Service local office for more information.